 As focused as he has been on improving place finishes in competition, Valmon has also established high expectations for his student-athletes in other areas.
-During his tenure, the team has received the ACC Sportsmanship Award and has consistently maintained a graduation rate above the national average.
+During his tenure, the men's team received the ACCs Sportsmanship Award and men's cross country has been honored numerous times with the University of Maryland's President's Cup for having the highest team GPA.
 Valmon has also made community service a mandatory responsibility of each team member.

 While serving as the Terrapin head coach, Valmon's profile has also continued to rise in the USATF and United States Olympic Committee (USOC) communities.
-Valmon is the current USATF vice chair for men’s track and field.
-He has also served as a mentor through the US Olympic Ambassador Program and Olympic Summit organizations.
 In the summer of 2004, Valmon was selected to a distinguished, NCAA/USOC panel to address Olympic sport concerns.
 The panel met throughout 2004 and 2005, before presenting its recommendations on creative ways to increase the visibility of various Olympic sports.

 Valmon, who won two Olympic Gold Medals during his career as an athlete, came to Maryland in 2003 after serving on the track and field staff at Georgetown University beginning in 1995.